 You can replace a variable with an arbitrary name, identifier, or literal, depending on the context.
-Variables are also used to represent complex syntax elements that are expanded in additional syntax diagrams.
-When a variable appears in a syntax diagram, an example, or text, it is shown in lowercase italic.
+Variables are also used to represent complex syntax elements that are expanded in other syntax diagrams.
+A variable in a syntax diagram, an example, or text, is shown in lowercase italic.